-All courses are centered around the clinical case/problem which is introduced in the Clinical Science courses.
+All courses are centered around the clinical case/ problem which is introduced in the Clinical Science courses.
 The group determines what needs to be known in order to diagnose and treat this clinical case with the facilitation of the faculty tutor.
 Students discuss what they currently know that applies to this case and what new material must be discovered following a list of case objectives and establishing an application to the Patient/Client Management Model.
-During the Basic Science courses that meet for five hours per week, the faculty guide the students to refine their learning in the foundation sciences of anatomy, neuroanatomy, kinesiology, pathology, histology, embryology, and pharmacology.
-This information is then processed in the Physical Therapy Science course that meets two times per week for two-and-a-half hours with hands-on, practical experiences guided by the faculty.
-The Physical Therapy Science course is the laboratory equivalent in traditional learning.
-Additional material involved in the case is discussed in the Integrated Seminars.
+During the Basic Science courses that meet for 5 hours per week, the faculty guide the students to refine their learning in the foundation sciences of anatomy, neuroanatomy, kinesiology, pathology, histology, embryology, and pharmacology.
+This information is then processed in the Physical Therapy Science courses that meets for 5 hours per week with hands-on, practical experiences guided by the faculty.
+The Physical Therapy Science courses are the laboratory equivalent in traditional learning.
+Additional material involved in the case is discussed in the Integrated Seminar courses.
 In the Professional Issues courses, students investigate their roles as professionals and the different aspects of professional conduct, and prepare for the clinical education experiences.
-The Research & Evidence-Based Practice courses introduce students to the American Physical Therapy Association vision of training the next generation of Physical Therapy professionals in the Scientist-Practitioner model.
+The Research & Evidence-Based Practice courses introduce students to the American Physical Therapy Association's vision of training the next generation of Physical Therapy professionals in the Scientist-Practitioner model.
 Students will learn the basics of evidence-based practice, designing a research project, hypothesis writing, and the basics of statistical tests in order to interpret research results.
 This course will culminate with an oral defense and a Capstone in the form of an open platform presentation.

-Term I is an online preparatory program of four courses lasting six weeks.
-During Terms II and III, students participate in service-learning courses in the local community with the faculty.
+Term I is an online preparatory program of four courses lasting 6 weeks.
+During Terms II and III, all students participate in local service-learning courses in the local community with the faculty.
+All students must participate in either a regional or international service-learning experience.
 During Term IV, students may participate in a regional service-learning experience in West Virginia.
 During Term VI, students may participate in an international service-learning experience.
-The five additional terms consist of didactic coursework and clinical education experiences.
+The 5 additional terms consist of didactic coursework and clinical education experiences.